AHRQ-CDS/AHRQ-CDS-Connect-Authoring-Tool/documentation/userguide/UserGuide.md

 5. Again, note that every logic element group will have its own Element Picker, allowing the user to add more Elements or nested Logic Elements to the group.

 ### 3.7 Inclusions
-The Inclusions section user Elements, Expressions, and Logic Elements to create a target population that is qualified to receive a Recommendation from the Artifact.
+The Inclusions section uses Elements, Expressions, and Logic Elements to create a target population that is qualified to receive a Recommendation from the Artifact.
 The Inclusions population, with the Exclusions population filtered out, creates the general population for the Artifact.
 Every interaction required to build Inclusions is covered in the above sections.

 ### 3.8 Exclusions
 The Exclusions section uses Elements, Expressions, and Logic Elements to create a target population that is generally excluded from receiving a Recommendation from the Artifact.
 The population matching Exclusions are filtered out of the Inclusions population, which creates the general population for the Artifact.
 Every interaction required to build Exclusions is covered in above sections.